 We can only accept:

-Contact Reservations to make arrangements for your pet in advance.
+Contact Reservations to plan for your pet in advance.

 Due to the lack of underseat storage space, carry-on pets are not permitted in First or Business on: